 He was an artist in residence at La Trobe University from the 1980s until the early 2010.
 He taught the art of Ceramics to students and academics.

-All of his work is conducted at his studio / gallery in Eltham where he lives with his wife Noriko who is a constant inspiration and continues to guide his creativity today.
+All of his work is conducted at his studio-gallery in Eltham where he lives with his wife Noriko who is a constant inspiration and continues to influence his creativity today.

 Why does he pot?